boniebug/html-report/pokemon-submissions/pokemon-Siddhu83/README.md

 ## Features

-In Pokémon's World these following features you'll have
+In Pokémon's World you'll have these following features:

 - Basic details of each pokemon
 - Vast collection of pokemons